-MTI College has a fully online AWS training program for qualified applicants that will prepare students for their AWS Solutions Architect – Associate exam in 24 weeks.
+Campus, formerly MTI College, has a fully online AWS training program for qualified applicants that will prepare students for their AWS Solutions Architect – Associate exam in 24 weeks.
 Students that meet these requirements can enroll:

 - Associate’s or higher degree from an accredited institution

 - Education, certification or work experience in information technology

 - Access to a laptop or desktop with broadband internet access

 Campus is one of a select group of educational institutions that are designated as an official Amazon AWS Academy.
 Additionally, Campus students get access to exclusive tools for training like AWS developed curriculum and custom learning labs set within the AWS console.

 Once you have completed your training program, it is time to take the certification exam.

 2. Pass the AWS Solutions Architect – Associate Exam

 This certification verifies that you know how to design, build, manage, and deploy systems in the AWS cloud.
 This exam is suited for candidates with experience in designing distributed applications.
 You should be familiar with AWS security and compliance guidelines before taking this exam.